 Find out more about the colours you can expect to find when purchasing a composite front door.

 Learn more about the most popular colours chosen for composite front doors and the property styles they are most suited to.

-Composite front doors are available in a huge range of colours but, your colour choice will depend on the supplier you choose.
+Composite front doors are available in a huge range of colour options but, your colour choice will depend on the supplier you choose.
 Most suppliers will stock the most popular colours however, for more unusual shades, you may need to look around to find a supplier with the colour you want or a supplier who can create a bespoke door.

-Composite doors are coated in glass reinforced plastic which can be made in almost any colour, providing the doors with a number of options.
+Composite front doors are coated in glass reinforced plastic which can be made in almost any colour, providing the doors with a number of options.

 There are many popular colours for composite front doors.
 The composite door colour you choose depends on your own taste and the style of home you live in.
 These include: